-Common Good is a survey of contemporary design from the Asia Pacific region that explores design-led responses to social, ethical and environment challenges by a new generation of socially-engaged designers.
-Housing affordability, waste management, population pressure and technological obsession are among the issues explored.
+Common Good is a survey of contemporary design from the Asia-Pacific region that explores design-led responses to social, ethical and environmental challenges by a new generation of socially-engaged designers.
+Diminishing natural resources, population pressure and the preservation of our cultural heritage are among the issues explored.

 Common Good includes work from eminent international designers Nendo, Studio Swine, Bijoy Jain, Jo Nagasaka, Kwangho Lee and WOHA.
 Globally recognised local designers include Ken Wong, Lucy McRae and Henry Wilson.

-Common Good is part of Sydney Design Festival 2018.
+Common Good was launched as part of Sydney Design Festival 2018.

 Hear from interdisciplinary designer and graphic artist Pamm Hong and architect and researcher Joshua Bolchover as they discuss their commissioned projects for Common Good.